 2nd Instance and Appeals Authority

 In case your application is rejected, or in case you are granted a subsidiary protection status and you consider that you are entitled to the refugee status, you have the right to appeal before the Appeals Authority (2nd instance).
 You must submit your appeal to the Appeals Authority (2nd Instance).
-You must submit your appeal to the competent Regional Asylum Office or to the Asylum Unit which issued the rejection, within the deadline mentioned on the decision that you received.
+You must submit your appeal to the competent Regional Asylum Office or Asylum Unit which issued the rejection, within the deadline mentioned on the decision that you received.

 In case you are staying in a Facility that is located far from the Regional Asylum Office (or Asylum Unit) that issued your decision, you may submit your appeal at the nearest Asylum Service Office.
 In that case, the appeal is sent through e-mail to the Asylum Office or Asylum Unit that issued the decision on the same day.
 In order to submit your appeal, you need to come in person to the competent office of the Asylum Service and bring the relevant document (appeal), signed by you or your lawyer.
 In case you are detained, you need to submit you appeal to the Supervisor of your detention facility or center, and he will sent your appeal by fax or other digital medium to the Regional Asylum Office or Asylum Unit that issued the decision.

 You are going to be given a new International Protection Applicant’s Card upon submitting your appeal.

 The Asylum Service has a registry of lawyers who may support you free of charge during the time when your appeal is submitted and examined at the second instance.
 You may apply online for legal assistance.